RyBres/Data-Parcel/README.md

 4. Click the "Start" button to begin processing.

-5. To stop processing, click the "Stop" button.
+5. To interrupt processing, click the "Stop" button.

 ## **Development**